Symplectic cohomology rings of affine varieties in the topological limit: Introduction

-Under the hypothesis in which Theorem \ref{thm: toppair} applies, the multiplicative structure of the spectral sequence \eqref{eq:ss} implies that the Log PSS morphism \eqref{eq:PSSintro} induces a ring isomorphism between the log cohomology $H^*_{log}(M,\D)$ and the associated graded\footnote{with respect to the (homological shadow of) action filtration inducing the spectral sequence \eqref{eq:ss}} symplectic cohomology ring $gr_F SH^*(X)$.
-Our next result gives a criterion under which this can be promoted to a ring isomorphism with symplectic cohomology $SH^*(X)$: \begin{thm} Suppose that $(M, \D)$ has no 0, 1, or 2-pointed relative $J_0$-holomorphic spheres, for some $J_0 \in \mathcal{J}(M,\D)$.
+with symplectic cohomology $SH^*(X)$: \begin{thm} Suppose that $(M, \D)$ has no 0, 1, or 2-pointed relative $J_0$-holomorphic spheres, for some $J_0 \in \mathcal{J}(M,\D)$.
 Then, the additive isomorphism \eqref{eq:PSSintro} given in Theorem \ref{thm: toppair} is a ring isomorphism. \end{thm} Once more, this follows from running the same TQFT argument which showed the isomorphism \eqref{eq:sspage1} in Theorem \ref{thm:main} was a ring map, applied now to the ``global'' (rather than just low energy) log PSS moduli spaces that arise in the construction of \eqref{eq:PSSintro}.
 The only possible obstruction to our TQFT argument applying is the failure of the relevant interpolating moduli spaces to be compact, and we show the only possible problems are the bubbling of 0, 1 or 2-pointed relative spheres.
 With such spheres excluded, the proof then straightforwardly reduces to earlier methods.

 Throughout this paper, we will call $(M,\D)$ a {\em topological pair}\footnote{The terminology ``topological pair'' was introduced in our earlier work \cite{GP1}, where its usage is slightly less general than what is used here.}, respectively a {\em multiplicatively topological pair} if, for some almost complex structure $J_0 \in \mathcal{J}(M,\D)$, $(M,\D)$ has no $m$-pointed relative $J_0$-holomorphic spheres for $m \leq 1$, respectively $m \leq 2$, i.e., if $(M,\D)$ satisfy the hypotheses of Theorems \ref{thm: toppair}, respectively \ref{thm: toppairring}.\footnote{An alternative naming convention would be to say a pair $(M,\D)$ is {\em $r$-topological} if (for some $J_0$) it contains no $m$-pointed relative $J_0$-holomorhic spheres for all $m \leq r$.
 We expect such generalized notions to be useful in the study of higher-arity operations on symplectic cohomology, such as $\ainf$ or $L_{\infty}$ structures.}